Following the Human Thread in Social Navigation: Results

 \subsection{Quantitative Results}

-In Table~\ref{tab:main}, we present the results obtained in Habitat 3.0~\cite{puig2023habitat} for the Social Navigation task.
+In Table~\ref{tab:main}, we present the results obtained in Habitat 3.0~\citep{puig2023habitat} for the Social Navigation task.
 The table is divided into three sections.
 The first one displays outcomes achieved by utilizing a heuristic expert endowed with extensive information, including its position, map data, and the humanoid's position, granting it a competitive advantage over other methods.
 The subsequent section features models trained and tested using ground truth (GT) data (Baselines and Stage 1), thus establishing an upper limit for techniques utilizing more practical inputs feasible in real-world scenarios.
 Lastly, the final rows delineate results from methods conducting inference without privileged information.
 The models that use privileged information (GT) show that S1 has lower performance than the two Baselines, especially in $S$ and $SPS$.
 This is to be expected, considering that while trajectories solely depict the movement of the human in the environment, hGPS furnishes crucial details on locating the humanoid, offering insights into the distance and angle between them.

-In the second stage, despite the absence of human trajectory input, SDA maintains the performance level of Stage 1 by adapting to the social dynamics.
-Our model outperforms the best techniques in the find task, increasing $S$ and $SPS$ by $6\%$.
+In the second stage, despite the absence of human trajectory input, SDA keeps the performance level of Stage 1 by adapting to the social dynamics.
+Our model outperforms the baselines in the find task, increasing $S$ and $SPS$ by $6\%$.